arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 ![Uploading a sketch to a Portenta Machine Control in the Arduino IDE](assets/user-manual-8.png)

-Upon successful upload, observe the red LED on top of your controller's digital output labeled as `00`.
+Upon successful upload, observe the red LED on your controller's digital output labeled as `00`.
 It should turn on for one second, then off for one second, repeatedly.

 ## Digital Outputs